 The Elberta Depot contains a small museum supplying the detail behind these objects, with displays featuring the birth of the city, rail lines, and links with the air force base.

-The Georgia Artisan Centre is the place to head for all your unique Georgia-made souvenirs.
+The Georgia Artisan Center is the place to head for all your unique Georgia-made souvenirs.

 4. International City Golf Club